 Skoda Enyaq review - Interior & comfort

 Regardless of which theme you go for, the Enyaq iV has a spacious interior, with plenty of high-quality materials on display.
-It also gets a widescreen infotainment display as standard, which takes care of almost every function, including the climate control.
+It also gets a widescreen 13-inch infotainment display as standard, which takes care of almost every function, including the climate control.
 The latter will be a step too far for some but there are at least piano-style buttons to get straight to key functions.
-While it might not quite enjoy the performance gains we’d hoped for, the vRS treatment does do a good job of making the interior feel a bit more special.
-There’s lashings of Alcantara trim, bright green contrasting stitching, a sports steering wheel and sports seats, which give the cabin some more personality.

 Equipment

-No Enyaq is going to feel too basic, with even the entry-level version coming with 19-inch alloy wheels, a 13-inch display, sat nav (with Apple CarPlay and Android Auto), dual-zone climate control, keyless entry, rear parking sensors and interior ambient lighting.
+No Enyaq is going to feel too basic, and there’s even more standard kit since the facelift.
+Even the entry-level SE L version comes with a heated steering wheel, heated front seats, cooled wireless charging pad, electric tailgate, keyless entry, tri-zone climate control, adaptive cruise control and blind-spot detection in addition to the 13-inch display, sat nav (with Apple CarPlay and Android Auto), rear parking sensors and interior ambient lighting from before.

 More reviews